Covid vaccine: German Health Minister Jens Spahn under fire | DW | 06.01.2021

 German Health Minister Jens Spahn went on the defensive on Wednesday.
 He could understand that there were many questions surrounding the vaccine program but reassured the public that there would be enough vaccine for everybody eventually.

-He also said the German government will acquire 50 million doses of the Moderna vaccine following the European Union's approval of the jab.
+He also said the German government would acquire 50 million doses of the Moderna vaccine following the European Union's approval of the jab.

-The criticism of Germany's allegedly slow vaccine rollout has been gaining momentum.
-And attention is now focused on German Health Minister Jens Spahn.
+The criticism of Germany's allegedly slow vaccine-rollout has been gaining momentum.
+And attention is now focused on the German Health Minister.

 German tabloid Bild on Monday took aim at Chancellor Angela Merkel, suggesting her decision to take the European Union route to distribute the vaccine as a collective had hindered progress.